Mimieam/timelog/README.md

 - `npm prune` remove all the extraneous package added by eject
 - `npm install` reinstall all your packages.

+> != vs !==
+- the former does implicit type conversions while the latter doesn't
+- USE THE LATTER!

 **Dev Stack**
   *React